sekika/kaidoku/docs/install.md

 - Download and install from [Python official page](https://www.python.org/).
 - If you are using [Homebrew](https://brew.sh/) on macOS, just run `brew install python3`

-You can check your installed version of python 3 by
+You can check your installed version of Python 3 by

     python3 -V

 ## Install Kaidoku

-After installing python 3, install kaidoku by running
+After installing Python 3, install kaidoku by running

     pip3 install kaidoku